-Nathan Heyde is an Attorney on Varner & Brandt's Riverside Corporate Transactional Team.
-Nathan practices law in the areas of corporate and business law, real estate and finance and has advised publicly and privately held businesses in entity formation and dissolution, asset and stock acquisitions, venture financing, real estate acquisitions and intellectual property protection and licensing.
+Nathan Heyde is a corporate and transactional attorney in Varner & Brandt's Riverside office.
+Nathan practices law in the areas of corporate and business law, business and real estate transactions, mergers & acquisitions, contracts, real property, land use and finance.
+He has advised publicly and privately held businesses in entity formation and dissolution, asset and stock acquisitions, venture financing, real estate acquisitions and intellectual property protection and licensing.

 - Corporate & Business